Understanding the Personal Injury Insurance Claim in NC

-The claim process has great potential to be long, tedious and time-consuming.
+The claim process has great potential to be long, tedious, and time-consuming.
 It requires skill and knowledge of the process and the laws, which many non-lawyers do not have.
 Plus, insurance companies, even your own, want to minimize the amount of money they offer to you.
 Oftentimes that offer does not come close to the actual amount you are rightfully owed, but most non-lawyers don’t know how to navigate the system so that it works for us and not against us.

 Fortunately, an experienced personal injury attorney does have that kind of skill and knowledge.
-The first thing you want to do after a personal injury is contact an experienced attorney if you want to make sure you have someone representing your interests, and your interests alone.
-An attorney can guide you through the process, ensuring that it goes smoothly and ends in your benefit.
+The first thing you want to do after a personal injury is to contact an experienced attorney if you want to make sure you have someone representing your interests and your interests alone.
+An attorney can guide you through the process, ensuring that it goes smoothly and ends to your benefit.
 For you to gain an idea of what the process is and the depth of what is involved, the following provides a small snapshot of it.

 Types of Claims